codelex-io/prep-course/further-steps/README.md

 From the experience at groups, our recommendation is - five [clash of code](https://www.codingame.com/multiplayer/clashofcode) per day.
 But feel free to try other stuff there too.

+Even if you are unable to solve the challenge - save it, and solve it step by step at your pace.

+### Compete with other students

 If you want to compete with other potentional CODELEX students, type `/clash` in our slack channel and it will create a private clash of code.
+Refer to detailed description of [CodinGame SlackBot](https://www.codingame.com/help/codingame-slackbot) to see all the available commands.

+### Alternative

 As an alternative, continue to solve challenges [@hackerrank.com](https://www.hackerrank.com).